 An estimate of funds needed to maintain operations of the school district from July 1 of the ensuing fiscal year and the time when sufficient new revenues become available to meet cash flow needs of the fund.
 No expenditure shall be made from the unappropriated ending fund balance in the year in which it is budgeted.
-Use with Object 820 only.
+Use with object 820 Reserved for Next Year only.